 He approached the large dark warehouse which seemed like the least damaged building in the entire city.
 It stood above everything else in the vicinity and stretched wider than any other he had seen.
 If the inventor was working on anything here in this city, it would be in this building.

-The old man stood in front of the great door, thinking about whether he should go inside.
+The old man stood in front of the great doors, thinking about whether he should go inside.
 He had come so far that it would be pointless to go home now.
-The door was slightly rusty and looked like it hadn't been opened up for years.
-There was a large symbol engraved on it that he had rarely seen before.
+The double doors were slightly rusty and looked like they hadn't been opened up for years.
+There was a large symbol engraved between them that he had rarely remembered seeing before.
 It looked like a circle with six wide sections going outward from it in different directions and with a large hole in the middle.
 Someone had told him once that it was called a gear.
 The old man heard a voice in his head that said he had to leave now.

-"Don't be ridiculous," he chuckled to himself, "I'm sure all will be explained soon." he raised the heavy doorknocker with a terribly loud squeak and let it fall with a bang.
-There was a loud hollow boom echo from within but nothing moved.
+"Don't be ridiculous," he chuckled to himself, "I'm sure all will be explained soon."
+He raised the heavy doorknocker with a terribly loud squeak and let it fall with a bang.
+There was a loud hollow boom which echoed from within but nothing moved.
 He thought he heard the inventor's voice, but it may have just been his imagination.
-He thought it was peculiar.
+It was peculiar.
 He clanked the knocker again and still nobody answered.
 Everything inside seemed to be completely silent.
-Still, he knew he had to go in if he wanted to see what was happening in there.
+Still, he knew he had to go in if he wanted to see what was happening, if anything at all.

 He dragged the great rusted door open with another awful creak.
 It was completely dark in there.
 He had never seen anything gloomier or darker than that darkness.
 It was apparent the inventor wasn't there, but he went inside anyway.